PAIDiPaidThis.com

 Are at-home aligners safe?

 They can work for mild cases, but moving teeth without a full in-person exam carries risk.
 A dentist checks for gum disease, decay and root problems that photos cannot reveal.
-If any of those are present, moving teeth can make them worse, so a proper assessment first is sensible.
+If any of those are present, moving teeth can make them worse, so a proper assessment first is sensible even if you end up going the at-home route afterwards.

 Why are at-home aligners cheaper than Invisalign?

 The lower price reflects fewer in-person appointments and remote monitoring instead of hands-on care from a dentist.
-You are paying less partly because you receive less supervision, which is fine for simple cases but a gap if anything goes wrong.
+You are paying less partly because you receive less supervision, which is fine for simple cases but a gap if anything goes wrong midway through treatment.

 Can the NHS help with either option?